avarngeline/Layoffs-Dashboard/README.md

 ![image](https://github.com/user-attachments/assets/b3e95fa3-9797-469c-9564-e26ac7d6700e)

-Startups with under $50M in funding (orange dots) were particularly vulnerable, often experiencing disproportionately high layoffs.
-However, highly funded firms (> $200M) (blue dots) also saw major reductions, indicating that funding size alone did not guarantee resilience.
+Startups with under $50M in funding were particularly vulnerable, often experiencing disproportionately high layoffs.
+However, highly funded firms (> $200M) also saw major reductions, indicating that funding size alone did not guarantee resilience.
 Companies across all funding categories—early-stage to post-IPO—faced pressures to reduce workforce, suggesting broader structural and economic drivers.

 **4.2.4.
 Temporal Pattern of Layoffs**

 ![Image](https://github.com/user-attachments/assets/aea92f57-4f2a-4610-bd42-92053adf6ed1)

+The layoff trend in the United States closely mirrors the global pattern, with several notable highlights outlined below.

 **Peak Activity:** Layoffs peaked in January 2023 (~36K), likely due to recession fears, inflationary pressures, and corporate over-hiring in earlier quarters.

 **Other Spikes:** Notable layoffs occurred in May 2020 (~9K) during the first COVID-19 wave and in late 2022, hinting at early responses to macroeconomic uncertainty.

-A gradual increase through 2022 followed by a sharp peak in early 2023 indicates a lagged reaction to market conditions.
+**Delayed Market Response** A gradual increase through 2022 followed by a sharp peak in early 2023 indicates a lagged reaction to market conditions.

 **4.2.5.
 Geographic Concentration**